Causal Discovery in Mixtures of Populations: ALGORITHM

-\end{lemma} We can again use coarsening to form $X_i$ with large enough $\kappa_i$.
-The conditions for identifiability are therefore quite mild --- Phase I only needs to uncover enough sparsity to d-separate three sufficiently large independent coarsenings, one of which will be $\vec{T}_{ij}$.
-Conveniently, the constrained nature of our FP edges means that the graph $\G_1$ is sufficiently sparse to allow the construction of this setting.
+\end{lemma} This result has been used extensively to uncover model parameters when three observables are known to be conditionally independent on an unknown mixing variable \citep{anandkumar2014tensor}.
+The conditions for identifiability are therefore quite mild --- Phase I only needs to uncover enough sparsity to d-separate three sufficiently large independent agglomerations, one of which will be $\vec{T}_{ij}$ with the intention of verifying or removing $V_i \rightarrow V_j$.
+Conveniently, the constrained nature of our FP edges means that the graph $\G_1$ is sufficiently sparse to allow such constructions.